robipozzi/robipozzi-kafka/README.md

 ### Temperature simulation
 Temperature simulation application is made of 2 Nodejs programs:

 * **[temperatureSimulationProducer.js](samples/nodejs/TemperatureSimulation/temperatureSimulationProducer.js)** is Nodejs program that uses *kafkajs* Nodejs module to connect to a Kafka cluster and publish a message to *temperatures* topic.
+It is conveniently launched with adequate parameters using **[run-producer.sh](samples/nodejs/TemperatureSimulation/run-producer.sh)**.

 * **[temperatureSimulationConsumer.js](samples/nodejs/TemperatureSimulation/temperatureSimulationConsumer.js)** is Nodejs program that uses *kafkajs* Nodejs module to connect to a Kafka cluster and consume messages from *temperatures* topic.
+It is conveniently launched with adequate parameters using **[run-consumer.sh](samples/nodejs/TemperatureSimulation/run-consumer.sh)**.

 For both Producer and Consumer connection and other application parameters are configurable in environment related modules: